OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/README.md

 ----

-Expose the "Smooth-Move" parameters at the component level for
+Expose the "Smooth-Move" (Also see previous `animate`) parameters at the component level for
 - Analog Diplay
 - Direction Display
 - Compass Display